animotionjs/animotion/packages/docs/src/routes/docs/auto-animate/+page.md

 <Bad />

-Auto-animate is best used for doing layout animations.
-For regular CSS properties you should rely on using CSS animations, or using a JavaScript animation library.
+Auto-animate is best suited for doing layout animations.
+For regular animations you can either use [Motion](/docs/motion), CSS animations, or any JavaScript animation library.

 <Good />